zgababa/docai/README.md

   - `temperature`: Temperature setting for the used model (0 by default).
 - `deleteTmpFolder`: Flag to decide whether or not to delete the temporary folder.
 - `tmpFolderPath`: Path for the temporary folder.
+- `template`: Prompt template send to the LLM to document the code, default value can be found [here](https://github.com/zgababa/docai/blob/main/src/llm/llm.ts)

 ### CLI